-CROXTON, REEPHAM AND BLAKENEY ARE THE LATEST COMMUNITIES TO RECEIVE MOBILE COVERAGE WITH VODAFONE RURAL SURE SIGNAL PROGRAMME #ROSS100
+ORMSARY NEXT SCOTTISH COMMUNITY TO RECEIVE MOBILE COVERAGE WITH VODAFONE RURAL SURE SIGNAL PROGRAMME #ROSS100

 - Part of approximately £2 billion Vodafone is spending on its UK network and services

-Situated in the beautiful Norfolk countryside, Croxton and Reepham have until now suffered from unreliable mobile coverage and slow network speeds across all mobile networks.
-The ROSS programme uses Vodafone’s innovative Sure Signal technology to bring high quality 3G voice services and much needed access to the internet via mobile devices to communities in some of the UK’s most beautiful or remote areas.
+Ormsary has until now suffered from unreliable mobile coverage.
+The Vodafone Rural Open Sure Signal (ROSS) programme uses Vodafone’s innovative Sure Signal technology, to bring high quality 3G voice services and much needed access to the internet via mobile devices to communities in some of the UK’s most beautiful or remote areas.

 Mobile connectivity plays a vital role in keeping communities in touch and helps support local economies.
 However, rural and remote locations often miss out on advantages provided by modern communication tools, due to the complexity of delivering network coverage.
 This can be because of the geography of the area or difficulties with planning permissions in places of outstanding natural beauty.
 The ROSS programme uses innovative ‘femtocell’ technology to provide an alternative solution to bring 3G mobile access in locations where it isn’t possible for networks to provide coverage through traditional means.

-Further communities will be announced over the next few months.
+Further communities will be announced over the few months.
 For more information on the programme, visit www.vodafone.co.uk/rural.

 For more information please contact